 - Reach more of your target audience

 - Improves brand awareness

 1. Instagram Shopping features make it easier to convert

 Instagram Shopping removes friction from the buying process.
 Around 44% of social media users have made at least one purchase via Instagram.
-That’s likely down to how easy Instagram Shopping makes it to discover and purchase products.
+That’s likely due to how easy Instagram Shopping makes it to discover and purchase products.

 Instead of having to leave the platform and search for products on a brand’s website, shoppers can simply tap tagged products and check out within the app.

-Using the Shopify integration, brands can automatically sync products to Instagram and create shoppable posts and ads.
+Using Shopify integration, brands can automatically sync products to Instagram and create shoppable posts and ads.
 This simplifies the importation process and makes it easy for merchants to bring the look and feel of their Shopify store to Instagram shops.

 2. Loyal customers will promote your product

 Shoppers who like your products enough may post a snap of them with the product.
 This UGC (user-generated content) is a convincing form of free advertising.
 If other Instagram users see relatable people using your products, they’ll be more likely to tap Buy.